vr00n/Youtube-Podcast-transcribe/README.md

    * Download the WAV file. ( 1 hour video becomes a 600-700mb wav file )
 2. SPLIT the WAV file into 30 second chunks using `ffmpeg`
    * `ffmpeg -i file.wav -f segment -segment_time 30 -c copy file%03d.wav` will generate 30-second chunks of WAV files
+3. Create a Google API Service Account - https://cloud.google.com/docs/authentication/getting-started#creating_the_service_account
+   * Enter the JSON key into transcribe.py where indicated
 4. Use `transcribe.sh` in the same folder as the wav chunks.
    * `./transcribe.sh`
-6. `Mon-DD-YYYY-RESULTS.txt` is your result file.
+5. `Mon-DD-YYYY-RESULTS.txt` is your result file.

 --